docascod/DocsAsCode/docs/getting_started.md

 ### Code bloc

-You can insert code block in Mardown and specify used language.
+You can insert block of code in Mardown and specify language to highlight.

 Also now, you can :